orionrobots/orionrobots.github.io/content/2024/02/18/piwars-progress-update.md

 ## Chassis and parts

 The chassis CAD was originally in Fusion 360, with parts imported into FreeCAD for future proofing.
-However, when making the Yukon mounting plate, we found that some of the important holes for the chassis was off.
+However, when making the Yukon mounting plate, we found that some of the important holes for the chassis were off.

 ![Close up of the CAD problem on real robot](close-up-of-cad-problem.jpeg)